 Your permanent residence address is the address in the country where you claim to be a resident for purposes of that country's income tax.
 If you are completing Form 8233 to claim a tax treaty withholding exemption, you must determine your residency in the manner required by the treaty.
-Do not show the address of a financial institution, a post office box, or an address used solely for mailing purposes.
-If you are an individual who does not have a tax residence in any country, your permanent residence is where you normally reside.
+Do not show the address of a financial institution, a post

-Most tax treaties that provide for a tax treaty withholding exemption require that the recipient be a resident of the treaty country at the time of, or immediately prior to, entry into the United States.
+Most tax treaties that provide for a tax treaty withholding exemption require that the recipient be a resident of the treatv country at the time of, or immediately prior to, entry into the United States.
 Thus, a student or researcher may generally claim the withholding exemption even if he or she no longer has a permanent address in the treaty country after entry into the United States.
 If this is the case, you may provide a U.S. address on line 4 and still be eligible for the withholding exemption if all other conditions required by the tax treaty are met.
 You must also identify on line 12a and/or line 13b the tax treaty country of which you were a resident at the time of, or immediately prior to, your entry into the United States.

 Enter your U.S. visa type.
 For example, foreign students are usually granted an "F-1" visa.
 Foreign professors, teachers, or researchers are usually granted a "J-1" visa.
-Business/vocational trainees are usually granted an "M-1" visa; however, some persons granted a "J-1" visa may also be considered business/vocational trainees (for example, a person admitted to complete a postgraduate residency in
+Business/vocational trainees are usually granted an "M-1" visa; however, some persons granted a "J-1" visa may also be considered business/vocational trainees (for example, a person admitted to complete a postgraduate residency in medicine).

-Note: If you do not have, or do not require, a visa, write "None."
+If you do not have, or do not require, a visa, write "None."